Begin of page section:

 The University of Tallinn is a modern and dynamic research university in Estonia that plays a leading role in promoting smart lifestyles through education, research and interdisciplinary collaboration.
 Its concept of smart lifestyles encompasses research-based decisions to improve society and the well-being of its citizens.
 The university is actively involved in numerous projects with the European Commission, EU regional programs and the Erasmus+ program, both as a leader and a collaborator.
 With agreements with 38 partner universities in 19 countries and over 400 Erasmus+ partnership agreements, the university is well connected internationally.
 It is also a member of four international networks of higher education institutions, and its researchers and lecturers actively contribute to professional networks.

-Project team from the University of South-East Norway
+University of South-Eastern Norway

-Prof. Fazilat Siddiq, PhD
+Prof Fazilat Siddiq, PhD

 Assoc.
 Prof. Liv Lofthus, PhD